Tintin in the Congo

 2005 - Egmont (London).
 Translated by Leslie Lonsdale-Cooper and Michael Turner.
 Colour.
 ISBN: 1405220988.

-Tintin au Congo should still be regarded as one of the more silly and youthful albums of Hergé.
-At the time he was much influenced by his employer, Wallez.
-Wallez had decided that the Belgian youth needed to know more about the values of Colonialism.
-Hergé was instructed to show Belgium how the Congolese natives were introduced to civilisation.
-Throughout the album we will witness further displays of such Colonialism.
-Tintin shows a condescending - even despising attitude towards the natives.
-In 1954, as Hergé re-edits the story this attitude would soften, but not disappear.
+Tintin au Congo should is one of the more silly and youthful albums of Hergé.
+At the time Hergé was much influenced by his employer, Wallez.
+Wallez had decided that the Belgian youth needed to know more about the values of colonialism.
+He instructed Hergé to show Belgium how the Congolese natives were introduced to civilisation.

-- Colour edition - page 1, frame 1: Quick and Flupke, Hergé (in brown jacket), E. P Jacobs (dark hair, in grey suit), Jacques Van Melkebeke (fair hair, with glasses), Thomson and Thompson.
+- 1946 edition - page 1, frame 1: Quick and Flupke, Hergé (in brown jacket), E. P Jacobs (dark hair, in grey suit), Jacques Van Melkebeke (fair hair, with glasses), Thomson and Thompson.

-- In the original version of the album, the face of Tintin's monkey costume changes expression to mirror Tintin's mood; this was eliminated in the revised edition.
+- In 1931 edition, the face of Tintin's monkey costume changes expression to reflect Tintin's mood.
+This was removed in the revised edition.

-- In the frame where the native alerts the shaman to the idol's disappearance, his voice balloon was clearly meant for the shaman himself, as another needle projects from it that points toward him.
+- In the 1931 edition, in the frame where the native alerts the shaman to the idol's disappearance, the native's speech balloon shows two tails: one pointing to himself and the other to the shaman.
 This was corrected in the 1946 edition.

-- Boas (see page 34) are found in South America, not Africa.
+- Boas (page 34) are found in South America, not Africa.

 - This story was pieced together by Hergé from accounts of African explorers.
 [AD]

-- In the original edition, there is a large panel divided into quarters, depicting the natives' reactions to Tintin having left Africa.
-This was deleted in the colour edition.
+- In the 1931 edition, there is a large panel divided into quarters, depicting the natives' reactions to Tintin having left Africa.
+This was deleted in the 1946 edition.
 [AD]

-- In the original version, Tintin hunts the rogue elephant at night; but in the coloured version, it appears that it is daylight all the time, making Tintin's joke about the sun giving him a bright idea - after the rogue elephant has chased him and Snowy up a tree - somewhat superfluous.
+- In 1931 edition, Tintin hunts the rogue elephant at night; but in the 1946 edition, the action takes place during the day, making Tintin's joke about the sun giving him a bright idea superfluous (page 40, panel 3).
 [AD]

 Title in other languages